What is the Anxiety "Coping Cat" Program treatment?

 To learn more about the Anxiety "Coping Cat" Group:

-“Coping Cat” is a cognitive behavioral treatment for children ages 7-14.
-This program is specifically designed for children and adolescents dealing with anxiety who may have a diagnosis of: generalized anxiety disorder, social phobia, or separation anxiety disorder.
+The Anxiety "Coping Cat" Program is an evidence-based, cognitive behavioral treatment specifically designed for children and adolescents with mild to moderate levels of anxiety.
 Treatment includes education, coping skills training, and gradual exposure to anxiety inducing scenarios, as well as homework assignments.
-During treatment children and adolescents learn to recognize and analyze anxious feelings and develop strategies to cope with anxiety-provoking situations.
+During treatment, children and adolescents learn to recognize and analyze anxious feelings and develop strategies to cope with anxiety-provoking situations.

 There are four components to treatment:

-The Coping Cat program is typically administered over 16 weeks, in the first 8 sessions children and teens are trained on specific concepts and then practice and reinforce those concepts from the session.
-In the last half of sessions, children and teens practice the new skills in both imaginary and real life situations varying from low stress/low anxiety to high stress/high anxiety.
+In the first 8 sessions, children and teens are trained on specific concepts, and then practice and reinforce those concepts from the session.
+After learning concepts and strategies, children and teens practice the new skills in both imaginary and real life situations varying from low stress/low anxiety to high stress/high anxiety scenarios.
 Therapists may use modeling of real-life situations, role-playing, relaxation training, and contingent reinforcement during treatment.